Fun & Games - Your Guide to Winning Prizes at Fall Fest

 Please note: Due to the contents of the basket, only those age 19 or older can participate in this activity.
 Please drink responsibly.

-If you are camping on site during the event, consider participating in the Inukshuk Building Contest, for your chance to win (you guessed it) MORE PRIZES!!
-You can use absolutely anything to build your Inukshuk, and the rules are very simple - your Inukshuk must be visible from the road in front of your campsite, and it cannot be made of anything dangerous (fireworks = bad idea).
-Judging will take place at approximately 2pm on Saturday, so you have all week to perfect your Inukshuk before we select the winners (unless you arrange with us otherwise because you need to be present during judging, it has light up components that are best viewed in the dark, or you need to pack up before 2pm on Saturday).
-Since our theme this year lays heavily into Canadiana and Canadian items, we'd love to see some themed Inukshuks, but you're welcome to design it however you wish.
-Have fun with it, and help us point the way to Fall Fest 2025!
+If you are camping on site during the event, consider participating in the Chuckwagon Building Contest, for your chance to win (you guessed it) MORE PRIZES!!
+You can use absolutely anything to build your Chuckwagon, and the rules are very simple - your chuckwagon must be visible from the road in front of your campsite, and it cannot be made of anything dangerous (fireworks = bad idea).
+Judging will take place at approximately 2pm on Saturday, so you have all week to perfect your Chuckwagon before we select the winners (unless you arrange with us otherwise because you need to be present during judging, it has light up components that are best viewed in the dark, or you need to pack up before 2pm on Saturday).
+Since our theme this year is Stampede Week, we'd love to see some themed chuckwagons, but you're welcome to design it however you wish.
+Have fun with it, and help us point the way to Fall Fest 2026!

 Closest to the Pin